mikemattner/mikemattner.com/content/about.md

 ## A Little About Me

-Getting in to web development and design was a direct result of spending my teenage years tinkering with old computers with my dad.
-I attempted to learn `QBasic` on those old machines, and some of my best memories from childhood revolve around rehabbing these computers until we started to build our own.
-When we got ourselves connected to the internet with dial-up...holy shit, was that an eye-opening experience.

-Not too long after that I started to learn the basics of `html` and got my start on [Geocities](https://en.wikipedia.org/wiki/Yahoo!_GeoCities).
-Being more of an avid gamer back then, and a stereotypical fan of Star Wars, I spent as many hours as I could playing through the Dark Forces series.
-I eventually [created a website](https://web.archive.org/web/19990202084434/http://www.jediknight.net/yoda/) dedicated to mods for the Jedi Knight iteration, and decided around that time to turn web design and development into a career.

-### Present Day
+I started my career in web design and development in 2006 and have been honing my craft little-by-little since then.

-I was born and raised in Michigan, went to college and lived in Florida, then made my way back to Michigan to enjoy the wonderful lakes and summer experience, and I've lived here ever since.
+Born and raised in Michigan, attended college and lived in Florida, and made my way back to Michigan to enjoy the wonderful lakes and summer experience, I've lived here ever since.

 Outside of work I enjoy spending time with my wife and pets, reading, keeping up with politics, woodworking, home improvement projects, and sipping a fine craft beer.